finnoh/ds-econ_research_project_template/README.md

 This is a R based template for writing papers and compiling slides.
 [It follows the "One year to dissertate"" post by Lucy D'Agostino McGowan](https://livefreeordichotomize.com/2018/09/14/one-year-to-dissertate/).

 Make sure to set up your own GitHub repository for your writing project!
+Simply click "Use this Template" above!

 ## How to use it?
 - Write your text in the `.Rmd` files for the different chapters of your paper.
 You can use text, code, and your code's output (see [bookdown](https://bookdown.org) for more information)